duckie/json_backbone/README.md

 * [Alex Fabijanic's talk at C++Now 2013 about Dynamic C++](https://github.com/boostcon/cppnow_presentations_2013/blob/master/thu/DynamicCpp.pdf?raw=true)
 * [Christopher Chedeau's talk at JSCONF about using C++ to mimic Javascript](http://blip.tv/jsconf/jsconf2012-christopher-chedeau-6145646)

-`nested_container` is different on some points and common on others.
+`json_backbone` is different on some points and common on others.
 If you are interested about implementation details and the reasons behind their choice, please let me know.

 If you are looking for similar things but at compile time, check out those resources:
 * [Named tuples](https://github.com/duckie/named_tuple)